ocoboco/react-ssr-fork/README.md

   document.getElementById('root')
 );
 ```
+On server side `<Message>` renders `<div>I run on server</div>`.

-On client side during  initial render (hydration) `this.state.isClient` is `false`.
-Thus `<Message>` outputs `<div>I run on server</div>`.
+On client side during initial render (hydration) `this.state.isClient` is `false`, so `<Message>` outputs `<div>I run on server</div>`.
 This output matches the one sent from server side, and React doesn't throw any mismatch warnings during hydration.
 Right away after mounting of `<Message>`, `componentDidMount()` method is invoked and `this.state.isClient` becomes `true`.
 As result `<Message>` renders `<div>I run on client</div>`.

 As described above, solving hydration mismatch using two-pass rendering works.

 But there is a drawback.
 If a new instance of `<Message>` is rendered on the client side on later stages, two-pass rendering will be applied even if that's unnecessary.
 This makes your component slower.
-That's the problem solved by React SSR Fork library, which *prevents unnecessary two-pass rendering* when this is not necessary.
+That's the problem solved by React SSR Fork library, which *prevents unnecessary two-pass rendering*.

 ## Unit testing